Inspired by the wonderful Derek Sivers from his blog I am including a ‘what I am doing now’ section to this site.

 It’s a self-help book that doesn’t pack any punches (even though the punches are delivered with love!).

-After speaking at the last Yoga Fit Retreat in Ibiza, I realised I needed to turn a lot of what I know into some sort of course.
+After speaking at the last Yoga Fit Retreat in Ibiza, I realized I needed to turn a lot of what I know into some sort of course.
 People ask me all the time for advice and it’s time to turn it into something that is collected in one place.

 I am looking at building an online course called ‘What’s Eating You?’